search the encyclopaedia of informal educationexplore informal education, lifelong learning and social action

-contents: · introducing informal education · what is informal education? · what is the purpose of informal education? · why have specialist informal educators? · what is its relationship to other forms? · the promise of informal education
+contents: introducing informal education · what is informal education? · what is the purpose of informal education? · why have specialist informal educators? · the promise of informal education

 Others may view informal education as the learning projects that we undertake for ourselves.
-We may take up quilting, for example, and then start reading around the subject, buying magazines and searching out other quilters (perhaps through joining a Quilters Guild).
+We may take up fishing, for example, and then start reading around the subject, buying magazines and searching out other anglers (perhaps through joining an Angling Club).

 Many view informal education as the learning that comes as part of being involved in youth and community organizations.
 In these settings there are specialist workers / educators whose job it is to encourage people to think about experiences and situations.
 Like friends or parents they may respond to what is going on but, as professionals, these workers are able to bring special insights and ways of working.